npiper/magicmirror/pages/_pages/faq.markdown

 [22.07.2021 12:16.03.474] [LOG]   Loading module helpers ...
 [22.07.2021 12:16.03.497] [ERROR] WARNING!
 Could not load config file.
 Starting with default configuration.
 Error found: Error: Cannot find module 'request'
 Require stack:
-- /opt/magic_mirror/modules/MMM-quote-of-the-day/node_helper.js
+- /opt/magic_mirror/config/MMM-quote-of-the-day/node_helper.js
 - /opt/magic_mirror/js/app.js
 - /opt/magic_mirror/serveronly/index.js
 [22.07.2021 12:16.03.499] [LOG]   Loading module helpers ...
 [22.07.2021 12:16.03.504] [ERROR] Whoops!
 There was an uncaught exception...
 [22.07.2021 12:16.03.514] [ERROR] Error: Cannot find module 'request' Require stack:
-- /opt/magic_mirror/modules/MMM-quote-of-the-day/node_helper.js
+- /opt/magic_mirror/config/MMM-quote-of-the-day/node_helper.js
 - /opt/magic_mirror/js/app.js
 - /opt/magic_mirror/serveronly/index.js
 ````

 To get your MagicMirror running you can use the following workaround:
 - if your container doesn't start see the section above
-- login into the container with `docker exec -it mm bash` and navigate into the folder of the module, e.g. `cd modules/MMM-quote-of-the-day`
+- login into the container with `docker exec -it mm bash` and navigate into the folder of the module, e.g. `cd config/MMM-quote-of-the-day`
 - check with `ls -la` if the folder contains a file `package.json`, if not run `npm init -y`
 - run `npm install request`

 After this manual install of `request` the module should work.

-This fix is persistent because the `modules` folder is mounted to the host.
+This fix is persistent because the `config` folder is mounted to the host.
 If you do a fresh install of such a module you have to repeat this procedure.

 ## Running on a raspberry pi ends with a white or black screen after a while